 The District uses two types of traps for Encephalitis Virus Surveillance (EVS): dry ice-baited traps and Gravid female traps.
 These traps are battery-operated and are placed in each specific site and collected the following morning.
 Samples are then brought to the District's laboratory for processing and the collected female mosquitoes are grouped by species in vials containing one to 50 mosquitoes.
 Samples of the species of concern are then tested for the presence of SLE, WEE, and WN viruses by TaqMan real-time polymerase chain reaction (RT-PCR).
-The testing is performed by our District's laboratory staff and takes place at the Sacramento County Public Health Laboratory in accordance to an interagency partnership established in 2005 to enhance the cooperation and communication on vectorborne diseases and to increase public awareness of potential risk.

-A total of 213,165 mosquitoes were captured during 4,367 trap nights with the two trap types in 2019.
-Most of the mosquitoes captured were females (95%) and 81% of them were captured in the dry ice-baited traps.
-A total of 6,548 mosquito samples (of one to 50 female mosquitoes each) were tested by the District in 2019.
-The first West Nile virus-positive mosquito sample was a sample of Cx. pipiens mosquitoes collected on July 9, 2019 from Sacramento County.
-The last positive sample was collected on September 27, 2019 also from Sacramento County.
-A total of 132 mosquito samples tested positive for West Nile virus in 2019 - 73 from Sacramento County and 59 from Yolo County.
+A total of 220,893 mosquitoes were captured with the two EVS trap types in 2020.
+Most of the mosquitoes captured were females (96%) and 83% of them were captured in the dry ice-baited traps.
+A total of 6,967 mosquito samples (of one to 50 female mosquitoes each) were tested by the District in 2020.
+The first West Nile virus-positive mosquito sample was a sample of Cx. pipiens mosquitoes collected on June 9, 2020 from Sacramento County.
+The last positive sample was collected on October 6, 2020.
+A total of 192 mosquito samples tested positive for West Nile virus in 2020 -115 from Sacramento County and 77 from Yolo County.
 No seroconversion for other viruses was detected.